 One person’s definition of a glove is not another person’s definition of glove.
 You can tell a lot about a person by looking at their gloves.
 Is that an American glove or Canadian glove?
 Is that a touch sensitive glove?
 Wait, what?
 That’s not even funny.
 Yep, these are the ones with the little silver pad (or pads) on the tip of the pointer finger.

-On June 26th we had the honor of being one of the speakers in a training workshop at the Sensors Expo, "Next Generation Sensing: Printed Sensors".
+We had the honor of being one of the speakers in a training workshop at the 2019 Sensors Expo, "Next Generation Sensing: Printed Sensors".
 The overall goal of the workshop was to raise visibility of printed sensors.
 The industry has seen a lot of the challenges in the adoption of sensors and devices; printed sensors look different, they function different, and because of that, it is important to educate people on the benefits of these solutions.
 Ultimately, the workshop was an opportunity for industry leaders to share their experience in the market; where they see the best fits for printed sensors and why, challenges they have experienced, and what they see will be driving growth.
 The workshop left the attendees with a new perspective on printed sensors, and hopefully new ideas about how they could use them in their devices.